ParanoidUser/yolo/CHANGEME.md

+138 bottles of rum on the wall, 138 bottles of rum!
+You take one down, you pass it around, 137 bottles of rum on the wall.

 137 bottles of rum on the wall, 137 bottles of rum!
 You take one down, you pass it around, 136 bottles of rum on the wall.